 An international group of experts says the production of new plastics should be capped to solve the plastic pollution problem.
 The authors argue that all other measures won’t suffice to keep up with the pace of plastic production and releases.
 The letter was published in the journal Science.

-Capping production of new plastics, the authors implore, will help cut their release to the environment — and brings other benefits, from boosting the value of plastics to helping tackle climate change., the scientists write in their plea.
+Capping production of new plastics, the authors implore, will help cut their release to the environment — and the release of dioxins, PVC, Bisphenol A— and brings other benefits, from boosting the value of plastics to helping tackle climate change., the scientists write in their plea.

 How do we stop microplastics?